 What is the best temperature for guppy breeding?

-How many babies do guppies usually have?
+How many fry do guppies have per birth?

-Do guppies eat their babies?
+Do guppies eat their own babies?

-Can sibling guppies breed?
+Can sibling guppies breed together?

 What is line breeding in guppies?

-What plants are best for guppy fry?
+What plants are best for guppy fry survival?

-Can guppies breed without a male?
+Can guppies breed without a male present?

 How fast do guppy fry grow?